narayanbs/Notes/X04-Resources/Tips_&_Tricks.md

+#### How to insert contents from clipboard into the current Vim buffer with width formatting.
+We can use xclip or xsel to fetch the clipboard content The following will open vim and run the command 'r !xsel -o | fold -w 80'
+$ vim -c 'r !xsel -o | fold -w 80'
+In the above command replace xsel with xclip if you are using xclip.

+Let's understand the above command.
+- vim -c  says run the command after opening vim
+- `:r`: This is a Vim command that stands for "read".
+It is used to read content from a file or command and insert it into the current buffer at the cursor position.
+- `!`: This symbol in Vim is used to run an external shell command.
+When you use `!` in a Vim command, it tells Vim to execute the following string as a shell command.
+- `xsel -o`: This is a shell command that interacts with the clipboard.
+Specifically:
+  - `xsel` is a utility for accessing the X clipboard.
+  - `-o` stands for "output", which means it outputs the contents of the clipboard.

+And the output is piped to the fold command and pasted into the current buffer.

+We could have also done the following

+$ xsel --clipboard --output | fold -w 80 > /tmp/clipboard_folded.txt
+$ vim /tmp/clipboard_folded.txt

 #### Search for all occurences of a string inside a file.
 for example, search all  title="somerandomtext" inside a file
 $ grep -o 'title="[^"]*"' blogs-i-follow.opml